Stanley McCandless: McCandless method

 To be totally realistic in this representation of daylight, four lanterns should be used to cover one area of the stage, in two pairs at 45 degree angles, so on each side of the actor's face both a warm and a cool light would be present.
 This would enable the lighting designer at midday to switch the warm light from one side of the actors face to the other, simulating the sun passing overhead in real life, enhancing the realism.

 Alternatively, this effect can be achieved with two lanterns equipped with scrollers (a device which fits on the end of the lantern capable of holding different colour gels and switching them during the performance) each containing a warm and a cool gel.
-However, scrollers are renowned for breaking unexpectedly in the middle of shows, and are also very noisy in operation, making them often unsuitable in a quiet venue, and therefore in a best case scenario two lanterns from each side should be used.
-Having said this, smaller theatres with fewer resources use this method to great success with only two lanterns per area of the stage.

 A third method, developed before scrollers, was to use three instruments, two on one side and one on the other.
 Three gel colors were used.
 The colors in the two lanterns on the one side were picked to be relatively warm and cool in relation to the single color on the other side.
 For instance colors of pink, blue, and lavender might be chosen.
 Pink is warmer than lavender and blue is cooler than lavender, so the warm side can be chosen by deciding to use either the pink or the blue lantern.
 This was also an advantage during the end of a scene or the curtain call on a musical production, where the greatest possible amount of light was often desired and shadows were of little interest.
 All three lights could be brought to full brightness, producing somewhat unnaturally flat but bright illumination.

 Stanley McCandless began devising this system while at Harvard College.
 He fully developed it following his move to Yale University, which was then near the center of American theatre, in part because many producers of Broadway-bound shows staged opening runs at New Haven's Shubert Theatre in order to assess their wider potential.